BaronaGroup/aurantium/README.md

 ## Requirements

 Citrus relies on existing mechanisms to convert the JSX markup into calls to React.
 This essentially means that babel, webpack or something similar needs to be used.
-Citrus is implemented using ES2016 features, so even if your code base does not to do so, you may want to set up babel/webpack to do es2016 to es2015 conversion as well for increased compatibility.
+Citrus itself is implemented using ES5 features, so ES2016+ support is not needed.

 ### Browser compatibility

 Citrus is known to work in all modern browsers.

-A special `ie7` branch exists for IE7 support, which avoids constructs that combining babel es2016 to es2015 and es5shim do not convert into compatible forms.
+IE7 is not supported, although an earlier development branch does exist with somewhat limited IE7 support.
+You probably don't want it, but it is available from the repository as the `ie7` branch.

 ## Usage